How Can We Help?

 There are some sports such as swimming, gymnastics, horse riding, skating, and bicycle racing in which consistent lighting is an absolute must as far as safety is concerned.

 Even a brief, second-long lighting outage can lead to injuries.
 While rare, these sorts of things can happen with traditional lights.
-However, being more durable, long-lasting, and less vulnerable to environmental conditions, LED lights mean there would be a much lower chance for a lighting mishap.
+However, being more durable, long-lasting, and less vulnerable to environmental conditions, LED lights mean there would be a much lower chance of a lighting mishap.

 Making sure you have a secondary power source adds to this assurance.